Skip to main content

 Weeks seven through ten: visible firmness.
 The jawline had a slightly more defined contour.
 Fine lines around the eyes appeared shallower in morning light.
 And the skin surface had a quality I can only call "bouncy" — when pressed, it returned to shape faster than it had at week one.

 Week twelve confirmed the trajectory.
 Two people who had not seen me in three months commented on my skin looking "healthy."
 Neither used the word young.
 And that is accurate.
+What surprised us: the firmness gains were more visible than what we had expected from a peptide-only product — we had assumed retinol would always outperform on visible results, but the structural density that peptides built by week ten was a different kind of improvement that retinol alone never produced.
 Peptides do not make you look younger.
 They make you look like you are aging well.

 Quiet Strength